tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/custom_models/environment_during_propagation.rst

 Body inertial mass
 ------------------

     Retrieved directly from a :class:`~tudatpy.numerical_simulation.environment.Body` object with the :attr:`~tudatpy.numerical_simulation.environment.Body.mass` function.
-Note that this mass is *not* (at least, not by definition) the mass used for calculation of gravitional interactions (the gravitational mass :math:`m_{g}`, as you would find it in Newton's law of gravity (:math:`a=\frac{Gm_{g}}{r^{2}}`), but the mass used to convert forces to accelerations and vice versa (the inertial mass :math:`m_{i}`, as you would find it in Newton's law of motion :math:`F=m_{i}a`).
+Note that this mass is *not* (at least, not by definition) the mass used for calculation of gravitational interactions (the gravitational mass :math:`m_{g}`, as you would find it in Newton's law of gravity (:math:`a=\frac{Gm_{g}}{r^{2}}`), but the mass used to convert forces to accelerations and vice versa (the inertial mass :math:`m_{i}`, as you would find it in Newton's law of motion :math:`F=m_{i}a`).
 To the best of our knowledge the two masses are equal for all bodies, but various formulations of general relativity predict a difference between the two.
 Moreover, we have found it useful to *not* automatically define a gravity field for any body which happens to have a mass assigned to it.
 For instance, a spacecraft will have an (inertial) mass which is needed for computing most non-gravitational accelerations.
 But, it does *not* require its own gravity field to compute gravitational accelerations.

 Spherical harmonic gravity field coefficients
 ---------------------------------------------